phaistos-networks/TANK/README.md

 #### Introduction
-You should begin by [reading about the core concepts](https://github.com/phaistos-networks/TANK/wiki/Core-Concepts) and the [client API](https://github.com/phaistos-networks/TANK/wiki/Client-API) (A new [Java Tank Client](https://github.com/phaistos-networks/TANK-JavaClient) is now available).
+You should begin by [reading about the core concepts](https://github.com/phaistos-networks/TANK/wiki/Core-Concepts) and the [client API](https://github.com/phaistos-networks/TANK/wiki/Client-API).

 Please see [building instructions](https://github.com/phaistos-networks/TANK/wiki/Building-Tank).
 You may also want to [run Tank using its Docker image](https://github.com/phaistos-networks/TANK/wiki/Docker).